 He was Frankish.
 That doesn’t mean he was a little bit Frank.
 The Franks were a Kingdom of Germanic peoples that were mainly spread across modern Germany and France in a territory then called Francia.

 This Carolingian (of the Charleses) Frankish empire didn’t really happen haphazardly or by accident, though.
-Most of those territories expanded into ended up either coming under dispute, or disrupting existing, stable, Frankish territories, certainly those taken during Charlemagne’s reign.
+Most of those territories expanded they into were either under dispute, or their leaders were disrupting existing, stable, Frankish territories.
+This is certainly true of those taken during Charlemagne’s reign.
+He was not aggressively expansionist, but rather took opportunities to expand where problems arose.

 Charlemagne, being about 7 foot tall according to some contemporaries (likely some flattering hyperbole but he is estimated to have been between 1.8-2m tall, about 5 foot 10 to 6 foot 5 – Huge compared to the average man at the time) was not much one for sitting around enjoying being King.
 His trips abroad brought much territory under Frankish control, and possibly the most important incursion was into Italy, bringing the Kingdom of Lombardy under the Frankish sphere.